-You may be entitled to a payment of £500 under the Test and Trace Support Payment scheme if you:
+You may be entitled to a payment of £500 under the Test and Trace Support Payment scheme if you have been told to self-isolate by NHS Test and Trace, including by the NHS COVID-19 app.

 Eligibility for the payment is decided by your local authority.
 This is based on certain eligibility criteria.
 You may be eligible if you’re on a low income, unable to work from home and will lose income as a result of self-isolating.